No, We Won't Calm Down: Emotion and Reason in Dialogue?

 Purpose first; no policing later

-To return to Robot Hugs, one of the underlying assumptions that we noted was the lack of clarity in identifying the purpose for the conversation.
+To return to Robot Hugs, one of the underlying assumptions that we noted was the lack of clarity in identifying the purpose of the conversation.
 Robot Hugs expressed the belief that sometimes conversations are not just for moving toward solutions but they can also be for exploring situations, letting off steam, finding community and feeling less alone.
 The cartoon suggested that those conducting the “tone policing” had very different purposes for the conversation, namely to retain their power and privilege and avoid feeling uncomfortable.

 One thing that we emphasize in our work is the importance of purpose.
-If the purpose for a conversation is clear and shared, then developing shared commitments of how people want to be together can help support that purpose.
+If the purpose of a conversation is clear and shared, then developing shared commitments of how people want to be together can help support that purpose.
 If the participants have very different purposes for the conversation, these differing purposes frequently manifest behaviorally and interfere with task accomplishment.
 If the purpose involves mutual learning and understanding, differences of power and privilege can usually be directly addressed and successfully negotiated.
-This kind of direct and open conversation, focused on mutual learning and understanding, can lay the foundation for collaborative action to create more fairness and justice.
+This kind of direct and open conversation focused on mutual learning and understanding, can lay the foundation for collaborative action to create more fairness and justice.

 Robot Hugs rightly complains that the more powerful people sometimes want to make the rules of the game, to impose their views on how the conversation should be held.
-In our work, communicating with participants beforehand helps to address issues of purpose, conducive behaviors and commitments.
+In our work, communicating with participants beforehand helps to address issues of purpose, conducive behaviors, and commitments.
 Groups might, for example, talk about sharing airtime, listening with resilience, and other kinds of behaviors that would help support their purpose.

 Emotion and reason are not enemies.
 We want people to bring their feelings and their passions into the room when they engage in dialogue, but not to be overwhelmed by them.
 And we want to help them to think about how they can express these in ways that invite listening with an open heart and speaking in ways that invite receptivity.